crazystorm720/room-occupancy-prediction-mqtt-meraki/README.md

 ## Introduction
 This project aims to predict the number of people in a room using sensor data from Meraki devices.
 We use MQTT for real-time data ingestion and focus on chassis fan speed and environmental sensors (temperature, humidity) to build a predictive model.

+## Project Setup
+To set up the project, follow the instructions in the [PROJECT_SETUP.md](PROJECT_SETUP.md) file.
+It provides a step-by-step guide to configure the project using Docker, Conda, Python, and Git.

 ## Data Collection
 ### Real-time Data Ingestion
 - **Tools:** MQTT broker, Meraki sensors.
 - **Process:** Collecting real-time data on fan speed, temperature, and humidity.
+- **Implementation:** The `data_collection.py` file contains functions to connect to the MQTT broker, process MQTT messages, and store the collected data in a database.

 ### Batch Data Collection
 - **Tools:** TimescaleDB.
 - **Process:** Aggregating data over specified periods for batch inference.
+- **Implementation:** The `data_collection.py` file includes functions to retrieve data from the database for a specified date range.

 ## Data Preprocessing
 ### Steps